Agoric/safe-modules/PURITY_CHECKER_RULES.md

      to be not purifiable for now, which can be revisited later if necessary.

-Notes
+### Potential Early Mutation

-   * If the value of a purifiable expression is subsequently mutated, like by property assignment, before they are hardened, we have to assume that they aren't purifiable.
+   If the value of a purifiable expression is subsequently mutated before they are hardened, such as by property assignment, we have to assume that they aren't purifiable.

-   * We would need to do a deeper analysis - take a look at everywhere that the object may have gotten to, and we have to check two things -

-   * The purifiable value doesn't escape from the module before it is exported.
+   We would need to check that the purifiable value doesn't escape from the module before it is exported.
 For example, you could import something, and pass the object to it.
 Without violating purity, the receiver could mutate this argument before it is hardened.

-   * We need to make sure that there is no code within this module that directly mutates it, such as by property assignment.

 For example, let's say we have a function `foo`, and somewhere in the module an expression like `foo.x = <something not purifiable>`, then we